 Personal insolvencies have been classified into geographic areas on the basis of the postcode supplied by the individual.
 The most recent address is used to classify the debtor's location.

 Adult population estimates for each local authority are taken from the National Records of Scotland mid-year estimates.
 Rate per 10,000 adults (aged 16+) is the specific number of statutory debt solution divided by the number of people aged 16 or over, multiplied by 10,000.
 A rate of a 100 per 10,000 adults is equivalent to 1% of the adult population.
 A small number of cases were unable to be matched to the Scottish Postcode Directory (either the postcode was unknown, missing or the applicant supplied a postcode outside of Scotland) and therefore not included in a local authority and listed as ‘unknown’.
 These cases have been included in the overall Scotland totals and rates.
-For all three statutory debt solutions unknown postcodes accounted for less than 1% of annual statutory debt solutions in 2017-18.
+For all three statutory debt solutions unknown postcodes accounted for less than 1% of annual statutory debt solutions in recent years.
 A postcode quality file is available from AiB.

 Further information on the historical trends of the statutory debt solution in Scotland can also be found in AiB’s annual corporate report and quarterly statistics reports.

-The statistics produced by AiB are the most complete record of personal and corporate insolvencies in Scotland.
+The statistics produced by AiB are the most complete record of personal insolvencies in Scotland.
 They include all statutory insolvency procedures available.
 Statistics on the Debt Arrangement Scheme (DAS), the only statutory debt management solution available in Scotland, are also published.

 This dataset does not include non-statutory debt solutions.
 This is where debtors make their own arrangements with creditors or enter informal debt management plans with a debt management firm.